 No. In this case, your performance will have declined from below expectations (Developing) to significantly below expectations (Minimally Effective).
-As a result, you will be subject to separation.
+As a result, you will be subject to separation regardless of union affiliation or position change.

 What can I do if I disagree with my final rating?